sgmurphy/wordpress-plugins/yith-woocommerce-ajax-search/readme.txt

 * 100% mobile-friendly layout

+*  (NEW!)
+Statistics panel to analyze the most popular searches, the most-clicked products, and searches with no results.

 Want to see the plugin in action?
 [Check out the live demo of the free version >](https://plugins.yithemes.com/yith-woocommerce-ajax-search-free/)

 **Need an extra boost?
 Upgrade to premium!**